evanj/dlprotoc-rs/README.md

   Error: Custom { kind: NotFound, error: "Could not find `protoc`.
 If `protoc` is installed, try setting the `PROTOC` environment variable to the path of the `protoc` binary.
 To install it on Debian, run `apt-get install protobuf-compiler`.
 It is also available at https://github.com/protocolbuffers/protobuf/releases  For more information: https://docs.rs/prost-build/#sourcing-protoc" }
 ```

 An alternative is the [protobuf-src crate](https://crates.io/crates/protobuf-src), which compiles protoc from source.
-Unfortunately, compiling protoc is quite slow (approximately 2 minutes on my 4 core Intel desktop from 2020), and has more dependencies.
-Notably: `protobuf-src` requires `cmake` and a C++ compiler.
+Unfortunately, compiling protoc is quite slow (approximately 2 minutes on my 4 core Intel desktop from 2020), and requires `cmake` and a C++ compiler.
+This crate only requires Rust.

 ## Quick Start

+Add `dlprotoc` to
-In your `build.rs`, call `dlprotoc::download_protoc()` before calling `compile_protos(...)`:
+In `build.rs`, call `dlprotoc::download_protoc()` before calling `compile_protos(...)`:

 ```rust
 fn main() -> Result<(), Box<dyn std::error::Error>> {